Eli-Chandler/RESTGPT/prompt.md

 They should also link to other pages, and use javascript with api endpoints if necessary Use bootstrap to make the pages look nice.

-Make sure any content that is not immediately accessible is either fetched from /api/xxx or redirects to another page
+Make sure any content that is not immediately accessible is either fetched from /api/xxx or redirects to another page.
+Never link to pages like /currentpage#
+For any images, link to an external source, use free sources instead of links that won't work like example.com.

 $$$ BEGIN JSON $$$
 ```json